MicrosoftDocs/azure-docs/articles/aks/troubleshooting-linux.md

 Many of these tools accept an interval on which to produce rolling output.
 This output format typically makes spotting patterns much easier.
 Where accepted, the example invocation will include `[interval]`

-This document draws heavily on Brendan Gregg's "Linux Performance Analysis in 60s".
+This document draws heavily on Brendan Gregg's "Linux Performance Analysis in 60 seconds".

 ## Guidance